brickbots/PiFinder/docs/source/user_guide.rst

 ====================

 Thanks for your interest in the PiFinder!
-This guide describes how to use a PiFinder but if you want information on building one, please see the `Build Guide <build_guide>`_ and the `Bill of Materials <BOM.md>`_.
+This guide describes how to use a PiFinder but if you want information on building one, please see the :doc:`Build Guide <build_guide>` and the :doc:`Bill of Materials <BOM>`.

 The PiFinder is a self-contained telescope positioning device.
 It will let you know where your telescope is pointed, provide the ability to choose a particular target (like a Galaxy or other DSO) and direct you on how to move your telescope to find that object.
 There are some other nice features along with these core functions, but the PiFinder is designed primarily as a way to get interesting objects into your eyepiece so you can take a look at them.